Android 4.4 and above

 dBm stands for decibel milliwatts. dBm can be used in radio, microwave, and fiber-optical networks as a measure of absolute power because of its capability to express both very large and very small values in short form.
 The closer the number is to 0, the better off your signal strength is.

 Good news: you don’t need to worry too much about what it means.
 We’ve color coded our graph so that you can easily tell whether or not your wireless signal is in good shape.
 If your signal strength is green you’re exactly where you need to be.
-If you’re signal strength is yellow you are below average, and if you’re signal strength is in the red, you won’t need to be reading this to know that you’re having severe problems with your connection.
+If you’re signal strength is yellow you are below average, and if your signal strength is in the red, you won’t need to be reading this to know that you’re having severe problems with your connection.

 Not only do you have unlimited installs, but once you have the premium version you’re allowed to install on Android, Windows, iOS, and macOS.